 Grolsch is also committed to sustainability in transport and logistics.
 In the past financial year, we sent 92.5 percent of all our container exports to Africa / United States / Canada via inland shipping to Rotterdam.
 The choice of inland waterways instead of road transport means significantly less CO2 emissions.
 Grolsch seeks to emphasize the advantages of inland shipping among customers and carriers.
+By using inland navigation with a 40-45 ft. sea container, we save 71,2% CO2, compared to road transport.

 At Grolsch we are undertaking a variety of initiatives and activities to reduce energy use and CO₂ emissions: